Bruno13802/Microsoft-Azure-Sentinel-Project/README.md

 This project was created as my college final project, where I set up a honeypot in Microsoft Azure to capture and analyze malicious login attempts.
 Using Azure Sentinel, I visualized failed RDP logins on a world map to show the origin of attacks in real time.

-I presented this project in front of the Head of Computer Science and Cybersecurity at my college and successfully passed.
+I presented this project in front of the Head of Computer Science and Cybersecurity (Fairleigh Dickinson University) and successfully passed.

 ---